 In this paper we give a spatial branch-and-cut (SBC) approach to solve CQCQP.
 For brevity, we assume familiarity with the general spatial branching framework; the reader is referred to Belotti et al. [9] for a thorough treatment on the subject.
-There are several spatial branching algorithms for RQCQP (e.g. [7,32,37,41,42]); however, to the best of our knowledge this paper present the first spatial branching algorithm developed specifically for CQCQP.
-Our SBC algorithm has three distinguishing features.
+There are several spatial branching algorithms for RQCQP (e.g. [7,32,36,40,41]); however, to the best of our knowledge this paper presents the first spatial branching algorithm developed specifically for CQCQP.
+The proposed SBC algorithm has three distinguishing features.
 First, we use a complex SDP formulation strengthened with valid inequalities.
 These inequalities are derived from the convex hull description of a nonconvex set of 2×2 positive semidefinite Hermitian matrices subject to a rank-one constraint that arises from a lifted formulation of CQCQP.
-Their relationship with the RLT inequalities are discussed at the end of Section 2.1.
+Their relationship with the RLT inequalities are discussed at the end of Sect.
+2.1.
 Second, we propose spatial partitioning on the entries of the relaxation's decision matrix, and we consider branching rules based on an alternative measure of constraint violation in lieu of the matrix rank constraint.
 This method does not rely on the CQCQP structure, and applies generally to any rank-constrained SDP formulation.
 Therefore, one can configure our algorithm to solve RQCQP using an SDP relaxation strengthened with RLT inequalities.
 Third, we develop bound tightening procedures based on closed-form solutions.

-Computational experiments are conducted on the Alternating Current Optimal Power Flow (ACOPF) problem and the Box-constrained Quadratic Programming (BoxQP) problem.
+Computational experiments are conducted on the alternating current optimal power flow (ACOPF) problem and the box-constrained quadratic programming (BoxQP) problem.
 ACOPF is a generation dispatch problem that models alternating current (AC) using steady-state power flow equations, which are nonconvex quadratic constraints on complex variables relating power and voltage at buses and across transmission lines.
-ACOPF is commonly solved with heuristic iterative Newton-type solvers (e.g. [46]).
-ACOPF may be modeled as a CQCQP problem, and there has been a recent interest in solving this formulation to optimality with SDP relaxations (e.g. [6, 31]) and branch-and-bound methods (e.g. [22,30,41]) due to the potential for establishing global optimality.
+ACOPF is commonly solved with heuristic iterative Newton-type solvers (e.g. [45]).
+ACOPF may be modeled as a CQCQP problem, and there has been a recent interest in solving this formulation to optimality with SDP relaxations (e.g. [6,31]) and branch-and-bound methods (e.g. [22,30,40]) due to the potential for establishing global optimality.
 We show with numerical experiments that the formulation exploiting the complex structure leads to significantly faster solution times compared to the application of the algorithm on RQCQP reformulations on ACOPF instances.
-Since the proposed branching rules also apply to RQCQP, we test them on BoxQP - a well-studied nonconvex quadratic programming problem with nonhomogeneous quadratic objective and bounded real variables.
+Since the proposed branching rules also apply to RQCQP, we test them on BoxQP-a wellstudied nonconvex quadratic programming problem with nonhomogeneous quadratic objective and bounded real variables.
 BoxQP can be solved with a problem-specific finite branch-and-bound method [16]; therefore, it provides a useful benchmark for the general approach presented here.
 We demonstrate that the proposed method can also be used as a viable RLT and SDP-based RQCQP solver.

-The rest of the paper is organized as follows: Section 2 details the spatial branch-and-cut algorithm with three major components: valid inequalities from the convex hull description of rank-one constrained relaxations, branching on matrix entries, and bound tightening procedures; Section 3 contains the results from computational experiments with ACOPF and BoxQP problems; Section 4 concludes the paper.
+The rest of the paper is organized as follows: Sect.
+2 details the spatial branchand-cut algorithm with three major components: valid inequalities from the convex hull description of rank-one constrained relaxations, branching on matrix entries, and bound tightening procedures; Sect.
+3 contains the results from computational experiments with ACOPF and BoxQP problems; Sect.
+4 concludes the paper.

-2. The Spatial Branch-and-Cut Method
+2 The spatial branch-and-cut method

-The convex relaxation of CQCQP considered comes from the rank-one constraint of a standard SDP reformulation [34,45], often called Shor's relaxation:
+The convex relaxation of CQCQP considered comes from the rank-one constraint of a standard SDP reformulation [34,44], often called Shor's relaxation:

-$$\min \langle Q_0 X \rangle + \operatorname{Re}(c_0^ x) + b_0 \tag{1a}$$
+$$\min \left\langle Q_0 X \right\rangle + \operatorname{Re}(c_0^ x) + b_0 \tag{1a}$$

 (CSDP) s.t.

-$$\langle Q_i, X \rangle + \text{Re}(c_i^ x) + b_i \le 0, \quad i = 1, ..., m$$
+$$\langle Q_i, X \rangle + \operatorname{Re}(c_i^ x) + b_i \le 0, \quad i = 1, \dots, m$$

 (1b)

-$$\ell \le x \le u \tag{1c}$$
+$$\leq x \leq u$$ (1c)